Ustica: History

+Late Bronze Age

 Excavations begun in 1989 at Tramontana, also known as Faraglioni, have unearthed what was a large prehistoric village dating from the 14th to the 13th century BC.
 The foundations of some 300 stone-built houses were discovered, and the defensive walls of the settlement are among the strongest fortifications of any period known in Italy.
 It is believed that these early settlers came over from the Aeolian Islands.

+Ustica contains the remains of the Bronze Age settlement of Villaggio dei Faraglioni.
+It showcases organized urban planning with huts and narrow roadways along its northern periphery, representing a well-preserved example of ancient Mediterranean civilization between 1400 and 1200 BC.
+Recent archaeological investigations unveiled a sophisticated fortification system beneath the village.
+Using non-invasive techniques such as ground-penetrating radar and electrical resistivity tomography, researchers identified an 820-foot-long arc-shaped stone wall, standing 13 to 16 feet tall.

 In historic times, the island has been populated at least since about 1500 BC by Phoenician peoples.

+Classical Age

 In ancient Greece, the Island was named Osteodes (ossuary) in memory of the thousands of Carthaginian mutineers left there to die of hunger in the 4th century BC.
 The Romans renamed the island Ustica, Latin for burnt, for its black rocks.
 The island is also known locally as the "black pearl".

 In the 6th century, a Benedictine community settled in the island, but was soon forced to move because of ongoing wars between Europeans and Arabs.
 Attempts to colonize the island in the Middle Ages failed because of raids by Barbary pirates.

 In the mid-18th century, the island was settled by approximately 90 people from the island of Lipari, an island also located north of Sicily, but east of Ustica.
 They brought with them the patron saint of Lipari, Bartholomew the Apostle, who became the patron saint of Ustica as well.
-In the mid- to late 19th century and early 20th century, as the population of the island grew too large, hundreds of Ustican families emigrated to the United States.
+In the mid-to-late 19th century and early 20th century, as the population of the island grew too large, hundreds of Ustican families emigrated to the United States.
 Many of these families settled in New Orleans and surrounding areas, where there are today thousands of descendants whose ties remain strong to Ustica.
+Among them was Angelina Caravella, the mother of famous jazz singer and trumpet player Louis Prima.
 A smaller number of families settled in San Jose and San Francisco, in New York, Massachusetts, Oregon, Montana and in Chicago.

 Fascist prison island

 During the Fascist years in Italy and until the 1950s, Ustica was used as an island prison.
-Benito Mussolini banished thousands of political opponents to Ustica, often as many as 1,500 at a time; many were homosexuals.
+Benito Mussolini banished thousands of political opponents to Ustica, often as many as 1,500 at a time.
 Both Antonio Gramsci and Amadeo Bordiga were sent there.
 In the early 1940s Yugoslav war prisoners were crammed onto the island, and many of them died from malnutrition and tuberculosis.
 In the 1950s they were followed by suspected Mafiosi expelled from Sicily.